 Busted: Focus on the feel-good effect, not exercise as a chore

 The trick to going to the gym is more simple than you think.
 You’ve got to go because you want to, not because you feel you have to.
 Instead of focusing on your workout as a means to an end, think about how it will give you a boost for the rest of the day or help you release the stresses of a busy one.
 According to sport and exercise psychologist J. Kip Matthews, the endorphins released through exercising not only give you an immediate lift but can actually become addictive.
-This is because they are “involved in natural reward circuits related to activities such as feeding, drinking, sexual activity and maternal behavior.”
+This is because they are “involved in natural reward circuits related to activities such as feeding, drinking, sexual activity and maternal behaviour”.
 It may take time, but you’ll eventually stop seeing it as a chore and become hooked instead.
-Increase your chances of going even more by finding activities you love – whether that’s a boxing class or a chill-out yoga session.
+Increase your chances of going even more by finding activities you love.
+It could be anything from a boxing or step class to a chill-out yoga session.
 Your workout might just become one of the best parts of your day.

 Excuse 3: I don’t have enough time